sgchun/nps/README.md

    ```
    This will generate per-SNP re-weighted effect sizes in files of "testdata/Test1/npsdat/Test1.train.adjbetahat.chrom*N*.txt" for the window shift of 0, and "testdata/Test1/npsdat/Test1.train.win_*shift*.adjbetahat.chrom*N*.txt" for the window shifts of 20, 40 and 60.

-9. **Validate the accuracy of prediction model in a validation cohort.** Last, polygenic risk scores can be calculated for each chromosome and for each individuals in the validation cohort using `sge/nps_score.job` as follows:
+9. **Validate the accuracy of prediction model in a validation cohort.** Last, polygenic risk scores can be calculated for each chromosome and for each individual in the validation cohort using `sge/nps_score.job` as follows:
    ```bash
    ./run_all_chroms.sh sge/nps_score.job testdata/Test1/npsdat/ testdata/Test1/ Test1.val 0
    ./run_all_chroms.sh sge/nps_score.job testdata/Test1/npsdat/ testdata/Test1/ Test1.val 20